There's a different equity story being told by sentiment: LifeStance Health Group Inc. (LFST). - The Dwinnex

 Earnings Estimates

-As of right now, 6 analysts gave their recommendation on the stock of the company.
+There are 6 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.14 for the current quarter, with a high estimate of -$0.02 and a low estimate of -$0.19, while EPS last year was -$0.22.
 The consensus estimate for the next quarter is -$0.1, with high estimates of -$0.01 and low estimates of -$0.15.

 Analysts are recommending an EPS of between -$0.22 and -$0.64 for the fiscal current year, implying an average EPS of -$0.51.
 EPS for the following year is -$0.14, with 5 analysts recommending between $0.06 and -$0.34.